Anil Dash: NFTs

 In 2014, as part of a collaboration with Kevin McCoy, Dash co-created Monegraph, a blockchain-based system for verifying original digital artworks initially called monetized graphics, which has since been called the first implementation of non-fungible tokens (NFTs).

 Dash has been critical of present day usage of the NFT concept, stating "The only thing we’d wanted to do was ensure that artists could make some money and have control over their work," and that co-creator "McCoy still believes that blockchain technologies can help artists sustain their work."

 Recognition

 In 2004, he won an SEO contest which required contestants to get the top Google ranking for the made-up phrase "nigritude ultramarine".

 In 2010, Dash's weblog was an honoree in the Personal Blog/Website category of the 2010 Webby Awards.
 In 2022 Dash and McCoy won the Webby lifetime achievement award for the development of NFTs.

 Personal life

 Dash was born to Odia parents from India and grew up near Harrisburg, Pennsylvania.
-He lives in New York City with his wife Alaina Browne and one son.
+He lives in New York City with his wife Alaina Browne and one child.